Climate Action

 That’s because climate change is shifting the seasons.
 Falls, winters, and springs are growing shorter, while summer extends into the supposedly cooler months.
 North American winters are losing snow and ice as a result — making prime ski destinations, well, not prime.

 This not only makes dressing up in a full-body werewolf costume uncomfortable but also disrupts the natural interactions between species, their habitats, and their migration patterns.
-BOO.

-5. Many leaders still aren’t taking it seriously
+5. Many leaders still aren’t taking it seriously.

 The world has been aware of climate change at least since the IPCC formed in 1988.
 Scientists and the public rallied around environmental policy, but many global governments had a different idea.